thejasvibr/the_cocktail_party_nightmare/README.md

 echoes_heard, sounds_in_ipi, group_geometry = sim_data
 ```

-* i) echoes heard : In each simulation run the focal bat could hear upto group size -1 echoes bouncing off each of its neighbours.
+* i) echoes heard : In each simulation the focal bat could hear up to group size -1 echoes bouncing off each of its neighbours.
 The ```echoes_heard``` object is a numpy array with 0's and 1's.
 The 1's represent a neighbour detection, the 0's represent a neighbour that was not detected.

     The ```echoes_heard``` object has group size -1 entries because the focal bat only hears echoes that reflect off *other* bats.
 The identity of un/detected neighbours is obtained by looking at the index of the ```echoes_heard``` array.